reclaimprotocol/v2-reclaim-sdk-reactnative/README.md

     - `request`: ProofRequest (The proof request object)

+  - #### `registerHandlers(options: HandlersOptions): void`

+    Registers a custom event handler for deep link events.
+When a deep link is received, the registered handler will be invoked with the deep link URL.

+    **Parameters:**

+    - `options`: HandlersOptions (Object containing event handler options)

 - ### VerifyOptions Interface

   - **providerIds**: Array of strings representing provider IDs used in the verification process.